3 Ways to Connect to Your Customers’ Buying Journey

 Divide and Conquer

-Include a call to action in these posts.
-Encourage readers to contact you for a free consultation, and link to your website’s page that discusses the services you’re writing about.
-Don’t just leave them hanging; make sure they know what the next step is to get started in working with you.
+Throughout these stages, be sure to include a clear call to action in your content.
+Encourage readers to contact you for a free consultation and provide links to your website’s relevant service pages.
+Don’t leave them hanging; make it evident what the next step is to initiate a working relationship with your company.